bassdman/modulerizr-webpack-plugin/README.md

 - variables can be overwritten what is not expected

 ##### Solution
-Scoped Scripts: Just add a "scoped"-Attribute to the script and this can not happen anymore.
+Scoped Scripts: Add a "scoped"-Attribute to the script and this can not happen anymore.

 I this case, the parent component stays the same.
 In the child component we add a "scoped"-Attriubte